alecthomas/entityx/README.md

 - Components must provide a no-argument constructor.
 - The default implementation can handle up to 64 components in total.
 This can be extended by changing the `entityx::EntityManager::MAX_COMPONENTS` constant.
+- Each type of component is allocated in (mostly) contiguous blocks to improve cache coherency.

 ### Systems (implementing behavior)